Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Principles of error detection and correction

-Throughout the present paper, \emph{error configuration} means the information that each data qubit suffers which $I$ (no error), $X$, $Z$ or $Y$ error. \figref{fig:XZZX_error_chain_syndrome} illustrates an example of the error configuration.
+Throughout this paper, an \emph{error configuration} $C \in \overline{\mathcal{P}}$ specifies, for each data qubit, whether it experiences no error ($I$) or a Pauli error $X$, $Y$, or $Z$. \figref{fig:XZZX_error_chain_syndrome} illustrates an example of the error configuration.
 In \figref{fig:XZZX_error_chain_syndrome}, $X,\, Y,\, Z$ errors occur on specific data qubits.